 As part of the courses students visit galleries and exhibitions in London and further afield, such as Paris.

-The Advanced Supplementary (AS) course involves both practical work and critical and historical studies.
-Students of Photography are expected to be taking photos regularly, working in their Workbooks developing their personal portfolio and involving related works of other photographers, artists, designers and filmmakers.
-Students are encouraged to take ownership of their work.
+The A Level course involves both practical work and contextual studies.
+Students of Photography are expected to be taking photos regularly, working in their sketchbooks, developing their personal work and involving related works of other photographers, artists, designers and filmmakers, both contemporary and historical, as well as from any culture.

 Back to Academic Departments